 Planning in management is about what steps you need to take to reach the goal, what changes and hurdles to anticipate, and how to utilise human resources and opportunities to reach the expected outcome.
 The planning process involves a careful analysis of the current resources and market trends and the prediction of emerging markets and future demand.

-In simple terms, a goal is where your company wants to be in a certain time and a plan provides directions for how you are going to get there.
+In simple terms, a goal is where your company wants to be at a certain time and a plan provides directions for how you are going to get there.

 Planning is considered a basic function of management.
 It means that a plan is necessary for any other managerial function, be it organising, directing, staffing, or controlling: